Skip to main content

 These steps are for getting started only.
 For production, use a key and certificate from a CA and follow your company’s security policies.

-4. For Callback URL, enter https://api.nango.dev/oauth/callback.
-Salesforce requires this field to be filled, but it is not used.
+2. For Callback URL, enter https://api.nango.dev/oauth/callback.
+Salesforce requires this field even though JWT Bearer Flow does not use it.

 • Manage user data via APIs (api)